MichaelJCole/meteor-up/README.md

 Your issue might not always be related to Meteor Up.
 So make sure you can connect to your instance first, and that your credentials are working properly.

 #### Check Logs
-If you suddenly can't deploy your app anymore, first use the `mup logs -f` command to check the logs for error messages.
+If you suddenly can't deploy your app anymore, first use the `mup logs -fn 200` command to check the logs for error messages.

 One of the most common problems is your Node version getting out of date.
 In that case, see “Updating” section above.